ladisk/LDAQ/docs/source/index.rst

 The source-code for this package is available on `GitHub <https://github.com/ladisk/LDAQ>`_.

-The package enables data **acquisition** from multiple sources, signal **generation** on multiple ouputs, and costumizable **live data visualization**.
+The package enables data **acquisition** and signal **generation** from multiple hardware sources, and costumizable **live data visualization**.

-Examples of the acquisition/generation code for commonly used sources are presented in the examples notebooks.
+See :doc:`examples`  of the acquisition/generation code for commonly used sources are presented in the examples notebooks.

 .. note::